tlevine/urchin/readme.md

 ## Writing tests
 Make a root directory for your tests.
 Inside it, put executable files that exit `0` on success and something else on fail.
-Non-executable files are ignored, so you can store fixtures right next to your tests.
+Non-executable files and hidden files (dotfiles) are ignored, so you can store fixtures right next to your tests.
 Run urchin from inside the tests directory.

 ## More about writing tests
 Tests are organized recursively in directories, where the names of the files